► Program Overview

 This mentorship is ideal for graduates or enrolled students (ages 18 to 35) of museum and arts studies programs, curators, conservators, and arts administrators.

-The CMA is now receiving applications from eligible employer applicants in Vancouver, BC.
+The CMA is now receiving applications from eligible employer applicants in Toronto, ON.

 Program Structure (back to top)